jithmaWijeward1/ICON/README.md

 ## Example Datasets

-### Early blood development dataset
+### Early Blood development dataset

-- The Data folder includes example isoform- and gene-level Seurat objects, together with the corresponding cell type annotation file, derived from the early blood development dataset published by Wang et al. (2022).
+- The Data folder includes example isoform- and gene-level Seurat objects, together with the corresponding cell type annotation file, derived from the Early Blood development dataset published by Wang et al. (2022).
 - These files can be used to familiarise yourself with the ICON workflow or to reproduce the example analysis.